 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.9 months, from April 19 to July 16, with an average daily incident shortwave energy per square meter above 7.4 kWh.
-The brightest day of the year is June 12, with an average of 8.5 kWh.
+The brightest month of the year in Phoenix is June, with an average of 8.4 kWh.

 The topography within 2 miles of Phoenix is essentially flat, with a maximum elevation change of 56 feet and an average elevation above sea level of 1,082 feet.
 Within 10 miles is essentially flat (1,722 feet).
 Within 50 miles contains very significant variations in elevation (6,909 feet).

 The area within 2 miles of Phoenix is covered by artificial surfaces (52%) and shrubs (48%), within 10 miles by artificial surfaces (51%) and shrubs (44%), and within 50 miles by shrubs (85%).

 This report illustrates the typical weather in Phoenix, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.